ZihaoChen0319/Stroke-Lesion-Segmentation-UNet/README.md

 ```

 ## Data
-* Data used here comes from [sub-acute ischemic stroke lesion segmentation challenge (SISS), Ischemic Stroke Lesion Segmentation Challenge (ISLES) 2015](http://www.isles-challenge.org/ISLES2015/), which is not provided here.
-We recommend you to register by yourself.
+* Data used here comes from [sub-acute ischemic stroke lesion segmentation challenge (SISS), Ischemic Stroke Lesion Segmentation Challenge (ISLES) 2015](http://www.isles-challenge.org/ISLES2015/).
+The dataset is not provided here. which is recommended for you to register by yourself.
-*
+* In the first time, enable the `preprocess` line in `./main2D.py` to transform the raw dataset to 2D slices and save it in `./data/`, which contributes a lot to training speed.
+* The `./data/` and `./raw_data/` foldder provides examples of data structure.